Hyundai to end ICE model sales in Europe by 2035

 EU Commission presents ‘Fit for 55’ climate package

 The EU Commission has presented its ‘Fit for 55’ climate package.
 It contains legislative initiatives with which the Commission wants to achieve the goals of the ‘Green Deal’.
-An important point for the car industry: CO2 emissions from new cars are to be reduced to zero by 2035, which would mean the end of petrol […]
+Crucial for the car industry: CO2 emissions from new cars are to be reduced to zero by 2035, which would mean the end of petrol and diesel.

 Daimler set to bring fossil fuel exit forward